mocoding-software/redux-automata/README.md

 ```

 In this simple example we configured a state machine with two states and one action.
-The action will cause different behaviour depending on current state.
+The action will lrad to different behaviour depending on current state.
 The similar functionality could be achieved by writing the following reducer:

 ```typescript